NiclO1337/pp1-strawberry-lovers/README.md

 #### User goals
 - Learn how to grow strawberries
 - Learn new tips and tricks to improve the quality and quantity of their crop
-- Find new and exiting recipes to try
+- Find new and exciting recipes to try
 - Make new friends from all around the world with common interests